seethavenkatesh0307/Python-backend-projects/beginner/task-tracker-cli/README.md

 # Project Overview

-    Task tracker is a project used to track and manage your tasks.
-In this task, you will build a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
-This project will help you practice your programming skills, including working with the filesystem, handling user inputs, and building a simple CLI application.
+Task tracker is a project used to track and manage your tasks.<br>
+In this task, you will build a simple command line interface (CLI) to track<br>
+what you need to do, what you have done, and what you are currently working on. <br>
+This project will help you practice your programming skills, including working with the filesystem,<br>
+handling user inputs, and building a simple CLI application.

 ## Requirements